implement private key conflict handling

 If someone is syncing multiple apps that have been setup with the same account, it is very likely that each app will have already generated a secret key.
 That means when syncing, the user will have to choose which secret key to use.

-#1 Updated by hans about 4 years ago
+#1 Updated by hans over 4 years ago

 #4 Updated by hans about 4 years ago